mohammad-awad-ds/mohammad-awad-ds/README.md

 - 👋 Hi, I’m @mohammad-awad-ds, I hold a B.Sc. in Chemical Engineering.
-- 👀 I’m interested in the application of machine learning many fields including healthcare, operations, energy, chemical and environmental data projects.
+- 👀 I’m interested in the applications of machine learning in many domains including healthcare, operations, energy, manufacturing, chemical and environmental data projects.
 - 🌱 I’m currently pursuing a graduate degree in Data Science at Princess Sumaya University of Technology (PSUT).
 - 💞️ I’m planning to collaborate on interesting projects in the future.
 - 📫 You can reach me at mohammadawad28@gmail.com